Keke Coutee: Houston Texans

-Coutee was drafted by the Houston Texans in the fourth round with the 103rd overall pick in the 2018 NFL Draft.
+Coutee was selected by the Houston Texans in the fourth round with the 103rd overall pick in the 2018 NFL draft.
 The team signed Coutee on May 11 to a four-year contract.

 Coutee missed the first three games of the 2018 season with a hamstring injury.
-Coutee made his NFL debut in week 4 against the Indianapolis Colts.
+Coutee made his NFL debut in Week 4 against the Indianapolis Colts.
 He finished the game with 11 receptions for 109 yards.
 Coutee's 11 receptions are the most receptions in a debut since the AFL–NFL merger.
 On Sunday Night Football, in a 19–16 overtime victory over the Dallas Cowboys in Week 5, Coutee caught his first NFL touchdown on a one-yard pass from Deshaun Watson.
 He finished the game with six receptions for 51 yards and a touchdown.

-In Week 13 of the 2020 season against the Indianapolis Colts, Coutee recorded eight catches for 141 yards during the 26–20 loss.
-In week 15 of the 2020 season against the Indianapolis Colts, Coutee had 5 receptions for 53 receiving yards and a touchdown.
+In Week 13 of the 2020 season against the Colts, Coutee recorded eight catches for 141 yards during the 26–20 loss.
+In Week 15 of the 2020 season against the Colts, Coutee had 5 receptions for 53 receiving yards and a touchdown.
 He also fumbled on the goal line in the closing seconds of the game, which allowed the Colts to take over and kneel out the clock.

 On August 31, 2021, Coutee was waived by the Texans.

 Indianapolis Colts

-On September 2, 2021, Coutee signed with the Indianapolis Colts practice squad.
-He signed a reserve/future contract on January 10, 2022.

-On August 30, 2022, Coutee was released by the Colts and signed to the practice squad the next day.
-He was signed to the active roster on October 15, 2022.
-He was released on December 13, 2022 and later re-signed to the practice squad.
+On September 2, 2021, Coutee signed with the Indianapolis Colts' practice squad.
+He signed a reserve/future contract with Indianapolis on January 10, 2022.
+On August 30, Coutee was released by the Colts and re-signed to the practice squad the next day.
+He was signed to the active roster on October 15.
+Coutee was released on December 13, and later re-signed to the practice squad.
 His practice squad contract with the team expired after the season on January 8, 2023.

+New Orleans Saints

+On June 15, 2023, Coutee signed with the New Orleans Saints.
+The Saints released him on August 11.

+Miami Dolphins

+On August 13, 2023, Coutee signed with the Miami Dolphins.
+He was released by the Dolphins on August 28.

+DC Defenders

+On February 25, 2024, Coutee signed with the DC Defenders of the United Football League (UFL).